TomDu/BlogSource/_posts/2019-09-15-SOLID-Principles.md

 > **Interface segregation principle**
 >
 > Many client-specific interfaces are better than one general-purpose interface.
+Depending on something that carries baggage that you don’t need can cause you troubles that you didn’t expect.

 >**Dependency inversion principle**
 >
 > One should depend upon abstractions, **not** concretions.
+Most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.
+>
+> Don’t refer to volatile concrete classes; Don’t derive from volatile concrete classes; Don’t override concrete functions; Never mention the name of anything concrete and volatile.